MG Software.

 User-Facing Release Notes

-Non-technical release notes aimed at end users focusing on new capabilities, improved workflows and resolved issues in plain language.
+Non-technical release notes aimed at end users focusing on new capabilities, improved workflows and resolved issues in plain language without technical jargon.
+Includes visual highlights with screenshots of new features.

-Best for: Suited for SaaS products, customer portals and B2C applications where users need to be informed without technical jargon.
+Best for: Suited for SaaS products, customer portals and B2C applications where users need to be informed about improvements in a way that connects to their daily usage.

 Developer Changelog

-Technical changelog in Keep a Changelog format with semver versioning, API changes, deprecation notices and code migration instructions.
+Technical changelog in Keep a Changelog format with semver versioning, detailed API changes, deprecation notices with migration paths, breaking changes with code examples and database migration instructions.

-Best for: Ideal for API platforms, open-source projects and developer tools where technical accuracy and migration information are essential.
+Best for: Ideal for API platforms, open-source projects, NPM packages and developer tools where technical accuracy, complete migration information and backward compatibility insight are essential.

 Enterprise Release Bulletin

-Formal release document for enterprise clients including impact assessment, downtime information, rollback options and approval history.
+Formal release document for enterprise clients including impact assessment, planned downtime information, rollback options, approval history, SLA impact analysis and escalation contact details.

-Best for: Perfect for B2B software with SLA obligations where clients must be informed and prepared for changes in advance.
+Best for: Perfect for B2B software with SLA obligations where clients must be formally and well in advance informed and prepared for changes that may affect their business processes.

 How to use